 Crossing the Drake Passage?
 Everything You Need to Know!

-If you dream of visiting Antarctica, you have likely have heard of the notorious Drake Passage.
+If you dream of visiting Antarctica, it is likely you have heard of the notorious Drake Passage.
 Crossing the Drake Passage (or ‘Mar de Hoces’) is a true milestone for every intrepid traveler.
 The experience is guaranteed to provide a sense of true adventure, as the weather conditions and waves in the Drake Passage are always unpredictable – no matter the time of year.

 The following guide is especially useful if you are one of the audacious explorers who will join us on the 2041 ClimateForce Antarctic Expedition in November 2021.
 The following Drake Passage guide is comprised of the following sections: